agilecustoms/setup-maven-codeartifact/README.md

 Come companies opt in to store all dependencies in CodeArtifact with Maven Central as an _upstream_.
 In this configuration you would want to set `settings-pluginRepositories` and `settings-repositories` to empty string `""`

-## settings.xml for local development
+## Local development

 Under the hood, this action generates a [settings.xml](./ci.settings.xml) file with CodeArtifact repository and credentials.
 Note:
-- maven central and its mirror are used as primary and secondary repositories for dependencies and plugins, your company CodeArtifact is in 3rd place
+- maven central and its mirror are used as primary and secondary repositories for dependencies and plugins, your company CodeArtifact is in 3rd place.
+If you use CodeArtifact upstream feature, feel free to remove maven central and its mirror from `repositories` and `pluginRepositories` sections
-- your company repository id has format `{aws-codeartifact-domain}-{aws-codeartifact-repository}`
+- your company repository id has format `{aws-codeartifact-domain}-{aws-codeartifact-repository}` like `mycompany-maven`

 With this knowledge, you can place a local version of [settings.xml](./local.settings.xml) on developers' machines to give them read-only access to maven packages in corporate CodeArtifact.